 Disadvantages of Using Duolingo:

-For languages that don’t have an english alphabet, starting as a brand new learner is really really hard.
+For languages that don’t have a latin alphabet, starting as a brand new learner is really really hard.
 Here is a snip below of the very very first lesson of Hebrew.
 It’s almost expectant that you have some knowledge of the Hebrew alphabet.
 Maybe some learners would like this, but not me!
 I’ve found it incredibly hard to learn the basics by skipping any introduction of letters.
 For me, this learnings makes more sense for those who may have studied Hebrew in the past elsewhere and are using Duolingo as a refresher.
 Or someone who wants to revise their existing Hebrew knowledge.